Flagsmith/flagsmith-docs/docs/advanced-use/scheduled-flags.md

 - Optionally a description of the reason for the Change Request
 - The Date and Time that you want the flag change to take effect

-## Scheduled Flags and Change Request
+## Scheduled Flags and Change Requests

 Scheduled Flags pending go live will appear in the Change Request area.